-The course includes group and individual critiques with the teacher.
+The course includes group and individual critiques from the teacher.
 Ideally, each student should participate in a regular individual or group critiques of their artwork and the process to encourage the exchange of understanding, experience and to result constructive output.

 The composition, execution or techniques, and concept would be the focus of the entire critiquing process.
-Students should communicate demonstrating prior understanding of the topic or subject, and appropriate language during discussions and critiques.
+Students should communicate by demonstrating prior understanding of the topic or subject, and appropriate language during discussions and critiques.

-Successes and areas of improvement will with teacher and with their peers."
+Successes and areas of improvement will be emphasized during the critique by teacher and with their peers."
 Students interact through critiques of their work as well as the work of other students.